Rezső Kasztner: Assassination and burial

 Minutes after midnight on March 4, 1957, Kasztner was shot as he arrived at his Tel Aviv home.
 The attack was carried out by a three-man squad from a group of veterans from the pre-state politically mixed extremist underground group Lehi led by Yosef Menkes and Yaakov Heruti.
 Menkes had also been a member of the post-independence terrorist group Kingdom of Israel.
-The assassination squad consisted of Menkes (the leader), Ze'ev Eckstein (the shooter), and Dan Shemer (the driver).
+The assassination squad consisted of Menkes (the leader), Ze'ev Eckstein (allegedly the shooter), and Dan Shemer (the driver).
 The three men waited in a jeep parked outside Kasztner's house.
 Eckstein disembarked and approached Kasztner as he locked his car, and asked him if he was Israel Kasztner.
-When Kasztner confirmed, Eckstein pulled out a handgun and fired three times.
-According to one opinion, the first shot was a spent bullet, the second hit the car door, and the third hit Kasztner in the upper body, critically wounding him.
-Kasztner attempted to escape, but died of his injuries on March 15.
+When Kasztner confirmed, Eckstein is said to have pulled out a handgun and fired three times.
+According to one opinion, the first shot missed, the second hit the car door, and the third hit Kasztner in the upper body, critically wounding him.
+Kasztner attempted to escape but died of his injuries on March 15.

-In Gaylen Ross' 2008 film Killing Kasztner, Ze'ev Eckstein presented a very different sequence of events and implied that someone else fired a fatal third bullet.
-The Kasztner family, also in the film, does not seem to disagree.
-Thus far it has not been shown that there was someone else who did the shooting.
+In Gaylen Ross' 2008 film Killing Kasztner, Ze'ev Eckstein implied that someone else fired a fatal third bullet.
+The Kasztner family, also in the film, does not disagree although it has not been proven someone else who did the shooting.

-At least until and a few years ago the Shin Bet security service refused to have the Kaszter files opened and, despite Israel's Freedom of Information Act in court, claimed it would be harmful to national security by exposing the organization's operational methods.
-It is not credible that the methods have stayed the same in close to 70 years.
+The Shin Bet security service has refused to have the Kasztner files opened despite Israel's Freedom of Information Act in court, claiming it would be harmful to national security by exposing the organisation's operational methods.

 About an hour after the shooting, Shin Bet (Israel's internal security service) opened an investigation, focusing its efforts on the Lehi veterans group led by Menkes and Heruti.
 The group had been linked to various murder incidents and various actions against Kasztner, and it was suspected that Menkes bore personal responsibility.
-In addition, Kasztner delivered a description of the assassins at the hospital.
-After a lengthy investigation, Shin Bet identified Eckstein, Shemer, and Menkes as the assassins.
-Shemer was the first to confess, and implicated Eckstein, who subsequently confessed and implicated Menkes.
-In addition, police tracked down the jeep used by the assassins, which was found to contain the murder weapon and fingerprints belonging to Shemer.
-Subsequently, 20 members of their organization were arrested, including Heruti, and two weapons caches belonging to the group were discovered.
+Kasztner described the assassins at the hospital and Shin Bet eventually identified Eckstein, Shemer, and Menkes as the assassins.
+Shemer was the first to confess, implicating Eckstein, who then confessed and implicated Menkes.
+Police tracked down the assassins' jeep, which was found to contain the murder weapon and Shemer's fingerprints.
+Subsequently, Heruti and 19 other members of their organisation were arrested and two weapons caches discovered.